SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 ``ExampleEnum.B`` is ``1``.
 And because the value of ``ExampleEnum.C`` is explicitly set to ``5``, the value of ``ExampleEnum.D`` is automatically incremented from ``5`` and is therefore ``6``.

+If the raw-value type is specified as ``String`` and you don't assign values to the cases explicitly, each unassigned case is implicitly assigned a string with the same text as the name of that case.

+.. testcode:: raw-value-enum-implicit-string-values

+    -> enum WeekendDay: String {
+          case Saturday, Sunday
+       }

+In the above example, the raw value of ``WeekendDay.Saturday`` is ``"Saturday"``, and the raw value of ``WeekendDay.Sunday`` is ``"Sunday"``.

 Enumerations that have cases of a raw-value type implicitly conform to the ``RawRepresentable`` protocol, defined in the Swift standard library.